mtanco/mtanco.github.io/_pages/about.md

 Hi!
 I'm Michelle and I like to solve problems.

-I **work** as Customer Solution Engineer and Data Scientist at H2o.ai.
-As it's my first month this mostly means I am drinking H2O from the fire hose and learning everything I possibly can :)
+I **work** as Customer Solution Engineer and Data Scientist at [H2O.ai](http://h2o.ai).

 Previously, I was a Senior Consultant for [Teradata](https://www.teradata.com/) in the Data Science Deliveries team.
-The sorts of projects I've been focused on recently are:

-* Network optimization
-* Predictive asset maintenance
-* Event prediction in time series data
-* Cross channel customer engagement

 I tend to **play** by coding and tinkering.
 The main point of this site to host the output of my learning and personal projects.